usds/us-forms-system/docs/building-a-form/about-the-json-schema-standard-and-react-jsonschema-form.md

 # About the JSON schema standard and react-jsonschema-form

-This walkthrough is going to detail how our form building code (called schemaform from here on) and the library it's built on work.
-This guide assumes you're comfortable with React and building forms.
+Learn about the form building code, or *schemaform*, and the library it's built on.
+For more information about the JSON Schema Standard, see [Understanding JSON Schema](https://spacetelescope.github.io/understanding-json-schema/).

 ## JSON Schema